thaisquintana/iddog/README.md

 serve will use, with hot reload at localhost:3000
 ```
-First remenber to do npm install, then you can run with npm start
+run using npm start
 ```

 #

-> To Build and Deploy, the Project on localhost
+> To Build and Deploy
 ```
 npm run build
 ```